meliani/Career-Center/README.md

     - Supervisors email
     - Students email
     - external supervisors email
+- Add database notification to professors when assigned to a project with observer.
 ## Charts

 -   [ ] Add supervisors count vs projects vs departments to dashboard